ruyrybeyro/k8sscript/README.md

 Calico
 Cillium+eBPF

-For now, edit the script and fill in:
+Use a user with sudo, edit the script and fill in:

 $KSHOST with FQDN of node